OpenResearchInstitute/PlusUltra/README.md

 Right now, the changes from the original Xilinx Ultra96 BSP image are (newest changes on top):

+* Disabled fan speed control for the time being, as this version of the design turned out to be very unstable, particularly with active JTAG.
+Random crashes (particularly at U-Boot prompt) before Linux is up.
+Once the Linux kernel has started, I see random hardware problems popping up after a few hours, mostly related to interrupts not reacting. mmc, bluetooth and others.
+My attempts at troubleshooting this were not successful.

+  Worked around this for now by removing the System Management Wizard and hardwiring the temperature input of the fan control to *super hot*.
+At some point I need to take another look at this.
+Preferably after reading the sections on the DRP and the Sysmon interface in UG580, as well as Sysmon sequence modes in UG1085.
 * Added [Fan speed control](https://www.hackster.io/andycap/ultra96-fan-control-21fb8b)!
  This makes the Ultra96 a much better workbench buddy.
 The implementation is all in hardware, so it doesn't rely on a particular driver.
 It keeps the chip temperature